 Step One: Find Leak

-There are a number of ways to find a hole in your mattress.
+There are many ways to find a hole in your mattress.
 One of the ways to do this is by using soapy water, which quickly identifies the leak by producing bubbles.
 Simply smear the exterior with soapy water and wait for results.
 Another somewhat clunky way of doing this is to submerge areas of the mattress in water and then spot where bubbles are produced, which will identify the leaking hole.
 Once identified, you should deflate the mattress.

 Step Two: Sand and Score

 This step is only necessary when the puncture is located in the flocked area which is on the surface of certain ranges.
-If this is so, then go ahead and gently sand away the surface that is flocked and extend all round the leak.
+If this is so, then go ahead and gently sand away the surface that is flocked and extend all around the leak.
 This will allow the surface to be able to have an effective seal when it comes to repairing the puncture later on.

 Step Three: Apply Contact Cement

 Step Four: Patch Properly

 After the cement is applied correctly as per the provided instructions, the rubber patch should be lined over the leaking area in question.
-Then press the patch firmly into the cement / adhesive to create a good bond.
+Then press the patch firmly into the cement/adhesive to create a good bond.
 Remember that to remove any air bubbles which may restrict a perfect bond, you should rub the patch into the cement in small circular motions.
 Ensure that you have a good seal and that all corners and edges are adhering correctly.

 Step Five: Inflate

 No matter which part may be at fault, repair can generally be made to it when damaged.
 Some air mattresses have been known to come with a repair kit, but again that depends on the affected area, for example, if a built-in pump breaks down, a puncture repair kit will be of no use.
 In a situation where the cause of the problem is due to the construction by the manufacturers, you should consider contacting them for a refund, exchange or repair via the warranty process if applicable.